cetorres/cetorres/README.md

 - 👯 I’m looking to collaborate on mobile apps development.
 - 🥅 2021 goals: contribute more to open source projects.
 - 💬 Ask me about anything.
-- ⚡ Fun facts: I love to play guitar, drums and World of Warcraft in my free time.
+- ⚡ Fun facts: I love to play guitar, drums, and World of Warcraft in my free time.

 ## Open-source research projects